-A quick way to skim the messages in your Inbox is to press the up-arrow or down-arrow key on your keyboard.
+A quick way to skim the messages in your Inbox is to click a message, then press the up-arrow or down-arrow key on your keyboard.
 You can move through your message list as you read the text of your messages in the Reading Pane.